B2B marketing is a marketing practice of selling to other businesses. However, it isn’t nearly as straightforward as targeting consumers.

 Why Jon picked this tactic:

-LinkedIn allows you to target both public and private groups on the platform.
+LinkedIn allows you to target both public and private groups on the platform, making for a successful B2B marketing tactic.
 Groups can offer a pre-narrowed audience, i.e.: “Marketing Executives Group”.

 Targeting a LinkedIn Group’s members is a great way to reach a business-minded audience that would be interested in your product.
 They’re already active in a group of like-minded professionals and are likely to be engaged with content relevant to your product when they see your ad.